Volatile-bearing mineral atmospheres of hot rocky exoplanets as probes of interior state and composition: Results

-At longer wavelengths (9 \micron), SiO has additional features that are clearly visible in very reduced (\dIW{}$\leq$-3) atmospheres of any $z$ and \logvmf $\leq 0$, and define viable targets for space based transmission spectroscopy, e.g. with JWST MIRI.
-If the partial pressures of mineral gases are high (i.e., under highly reducing conditions and high temperatures), they increase $m$ of the H-He-dominated background gas.
-This effect is evident in low-$z$, low-\logvmf atmospheres, where the most reduced models (e.g., pink curves in Fig. \ref{fig:spectra_transmission}) are not the most extended ones.
+Mineral gases also appear in transmission spectra, and most prominently in the UV ($\lambda \le $300 nm) in the form of an intense SiO feature.
+Lines of Mg, MgO and Fe also occur in the UVIS, respectively at $\sim$285 nm, 500 nm and 300-600 nm.
+These spectral lines overlap with those of the aforementioned SO, OH and H$_2$O-bearing waveband, providing complementary \fOtwo indicators that are sensitive to changes below \dIW{}$<0$ (unlike the aforementioned SO$_2$, H$_2$O and CO$_2$).
+At longer wavelengths (9 \micron), SiO has additional features that are clearly visible in very reduced (\dIW{}$\leq$-3) atmospheres of any \metal and \logvmf $\leq 0$, and define viable targets for space-based transmission spectroscopy, for example with JWSTs Mid Infrared Instrument (MIRI), or ground based high-resolution spectroscopy \citep{dash2025detectability}.
+If the partial pressures of mineral gases are high (i.e. under highly reducing conditions and high temperatures), they increase $\bar{m}$ of the H-He-dominated background gas, leading to lower transit depths.
+This effect is evident in low-\metal, low-\logvmf atmospheres, where the most reduced models are not the most extended ones.

 As in emission spectroscopy, \logvmf exerts a limited effect on the extent of the atmosphere for the same reasons (cf. \ref{results:spectra:emission}).
-Thus, atmospheres with varying \logvmf appear similar in transmission spectra when $z$ and \fOtwo are held constant, especially in oxidised, high-$z$ cases, and only change significantly if the atmosphere is rich in H$_2$ and He.
-High-\logvmf atmospheres have more pronounced water bands that scale with \logvmf (as per emission spectra) and can, especially in comparison with the CO$_2$ band at 4.5 \micron, place constraints on the amount of volatiles.
-Additionally, a minor enhancement of the aforementioned SO(g)+OH(g) absorption bands between 300–400 nm is observed.
-Combined observation of these features might reveal the \logvmf, but similar to $z$, this parameter is degenerate with $R_{p,MAI}$.
-Finally, the prominent HCN features that appear in the NIR and MIR for reduced, high-\logvmf atmospheres may not be realistic, as the abundance of hydrocarbons such as methane and acetylene are so high that they start dominating the opacity; however, their spectral line lists remain incomplete, and these models have to be interpreted with caution (see Sec. \ref{disc:limitations} and Appendix \ref{apx:acetylene_worlds}).
+Thus, atmospheres with varying \logvmf$\in \{-1,0\}$ appear similar in transmission spectra when \metal and \fOtwo are held constant, especially in oxidised, high-\metal cases, and only scale with \logvmf if the atmosphere is highly enriched in H$_2$ and He (i.e. \metal=0 or \logvmf=1 at \dIW{}$\leq-3$).
+High-\logvmf atmospheres have more pronounced water bands that scale with \logvmf (as per emission spectra) and could, especially in comparison with the CO$_2$ band at 4.5 \micron, place constraints on the total atmospheric pressure.
+Additionally, enhancement of the aforementioned SO(g)+OH(g) absorption bands between 300–400 nm with increasing \logvmf is observed.
+Combined observation of these features might reveal the \logvmf.
+However, similar to \metal, the change in base-line induced by this parameter is expected to be degenerate with $R_{p, \text{MAI}}$.

+Finally, the prominent CH$_4$ and HCN features that appear in the NIR and MIR for reduced, high-\logvmf atmospheres may not be realistic, as the abundance of acetylene is so high that it may start dominating the opacity.
+However, its spectral line list remains incomplete, and the models presented herein have to be interpreted with caution (see Sec. \ref{disc:limitations} and Appendix \ref{apx:acetylene_worlds}).